Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 Jnanavatar “incarnation of wisdom”, guru of Sri Sri Paramhansa Yogananda Giriji.
 At the behest of Mahavatar Babaji, he wrote “The Holy Science” a treatise on the underlying unity of Christianity and Hinduism

 Sri Sri Paramhansa Yoganandji (1893-1952)

-A premavatar, “Incarnation of Love”, Disciple of Swami Sri Yukteshwar Giri; Guru of Swami Bidyananda Giri An incarnation of Love and Bliss who was trained by Sri Yukteshwarji  for dissemination of Kriya throughout the word.
+A premavatar, “Incarnation of Love”, Disciple of Swami Sri Yukteshwar Giri; Guru of Swami Bidyananda Giri.

+An incarnation of Love and Bliss who was trained by Sri Yukteshwarji  for dissemination of Kriya throughout the word.
 His much acclaimed autobiography, “Autobiography of a Yogi” and other books like “God Talks with Arjuna” (The Bhagavad-Gita) and “Wine of Mystic” have introduced millions of readers to the global traditions.

+---

 #### Invocation to Lord Krishna